heusalagroup/wg-discovery/README.md

-`wg-discovery` is designed to work in decentralized WireGuard setups — helping peers to detect one another’s direct connection details automatically without relying on a central servers to forward traffic.
-Only connection end point details are provided to peers through other nodes in the WireGuard network.
+`wg-discovery` is designed to work in decentralized WireGuard setups — helping peers to detect one another’s direct connection details automatically without relying on a central servers to forward actual traffic.
+Only the connection endpoint details are provided to peers through other nodes in the WireGuard network.
+For this to work over NAT networks (including NAT vs NAT), at least one of the nodes within the network have to have public IP and this discovery service available.

 It is intended to be run on the internal WireGuard network and secured by WireGuard's own security layers.
 It is **NOT** intended to be exposed as a